LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 - Ven-Dryk escapes with one of the child (Amorella)
 - Brokvar falls under the control of the Federation
 ## 1768
-- The Federation rebrands as the Ymerodrine Empire
+- The Federation rebrands as "The Ymerodrine Empire"
 	- Fenian is sworn in as heir to the empire upon her 18th birthday
-	-
+- The Ymerodrine Empire takes occupation of Esgid

+## 1772
+- The Ymerodrine Empire takes control of Marwol